Village Curbside Garbage Pickup

 Instructions for the Village Curbside Recycling Program

 Curbside non-paper recyclables are limited to: glass bottles and jars, plastics (without caps) marked 1, 2, 3, 5, 7, and 9, aluminum and steel cans, and foil pans.
 All items must be rinsed clean.
 Milk and water jugs, and soap containers should have their lids removed and be flattened.
-Please don’t put recyclables in plastic bags or they will not be picked up.

 The Village curbside recycling program does not include: aerosol cans, bottle caps, ceramics, coat hangers, dishes, diapers, drinking glasses, fish bowls, flower pots, foam plastics, gas cans, jar lids, headlights, laundry baskets, light bulbs, mirrors, motor oil jugs, paint cans, plastic bags, plastic toys, pots, pans, Pyrex glass, window glass, or scrap metal items.